KumarGajavalli/smartscribe/README.md

-# Smart Scribe - Scriber API
+# SmartScribe
-This API Provides read and write functonality on Scriber module for smart scribe application
+Platform for Smart Scribe application to provide smart subscription capabilities for users